 The device is easy to be infected by viruses such as spyware, malware, etc. while dating online.

-The personal information spyware targets includes your bank account information and any personal information referring to your identity.
-Worse still, spyware can monitor your online activities, log in username and password, and your sensitive information.
+The personal information spyware targets include your bank account information and any personal information referring to your identity.
+Worse still, spyware can monitor your online activities, login username and password, and your sensitive information.

 Then how exactly does your device get infected by spyware during online dating?